calogica/calogica.com/_posts/2018-08-12-linear-programming-example-julia-2ways.md

 categories: [julia, optimization]
 comments: true
 ---
 I've been trying to teach myself Julia and Linear Programming/Optimization via Julia, so I've been reading a number of books on both topics.
-Among is the excellent [Introduction to Operations Research](https://smile.amazon.com/gp/product/9339221850/ref=oh_aui_search_detailpage?ie=UTF8&psc=1) by Hillier & Lieberman.
+Among them is the excellent [Introduction to Operations Research](https://smile.amazon.com/gp/product/9339221850/ref=oh_aui_search_detailpage?ie=UTF8&psc=1) by Hillier & Lieberman.
 It presents a range of Operations Research issues and is implementation agnostic, but has a number of examples drawn from business that make for good projects to implement on your own.

 For this post, I've taken an example from pg.
-617, "Making Choices When the Decision Variables Are Continuous" about a production challenge faced by the Good Products Company that I attempted to implement in Julia, using the [JuMP](https://www.juliaopt.org/) package.
+617, "Making Choices When the Decision Variables Are Continuous" about a production challenge faced by the _Good Products Company_ that I attempted to implement in Julia, using the [JuMP](https://www.juliaopt.org/) package.

-[Note: JuMP is getting a major API overhaul, along with the rest of Julia and package ecosystem.
+[Note: JuMP is getting a major [API overhaul](https://discourse.julialang.org/t/mathoptinterface-and-upcoming-breaking-changes-in-jump-0-19/4874), along with the rest of Julia and package ecosystem.
 However, for purpose of this blog post, I'm sticking with **Julia 0.64** and **JuMP 0.18**.
 When the dust settles and packages are fully ported to Julia 1.0, I'll be sure to revisit the post.]

 Here's the setup (from pg.
 617):

 > The Research and Development Division of the GOOD PRODUCTS COMPANY has developed three possible new products.
-However, to avoid undue diversification of the com- pany’s product line, management has imposed the following restriction.
+However, to avoid undue diversification of the company’s product line, management has imposed the following restriction.

-> **Restriction 1:** From the three possible new products, at most two should be cho- sen to be produced.
+> **Restriction 1:** From the three possible new products, at most two should be chosen to be produced.

 > Each of these products can be produced in either of two plants.
-For administrative rea- sons, management has imposed a second restriction in this regard.
+For administrative reasons, management has imposed a second restriction in this regard.

-> **Restriction 2:** Just one of the two plants should be chosen to be the sole pro- ducer of the new products.
+> **Restriction 2:** Just one of the two plants should be chosen to be the sole producer of the new products.

 > The production cost per unit of each product would be essentially the same in the two plants.
 However, because of differences in their production facilities, the number of hours of production time needed per unit of each product might differ between the two plants.
-These data are given in Table 12.2, along with other relevant information, including mar- keting estimates of the number of units of each product that could be sold per week if it is produced.
+These data are given in Table 12.2, along with other relevant information, including marketing estimates of the number of units of each product that could be sold per week if it is produced.
 The objective is to choose the products, the plant, and the production rates of the chosen products so as to maximize total profit.

 We also get this data table:

 !["Orders and Exchanges by Week"](/assets/plots/hillier_lieberman_page_617_of_1_237_.png "Table 12.2")

-So, we learn from the problem setup that we are to **maximize** profits with respect to a number of production constraints, some of which are quite tricky.
+So, we learn from the problem setup that we are to **maximize** profits with respect to a number of **production constraints**, some of which are quite tricky.
+Also, notice this is a Mixed Integer Program ([MIP](https://www.solver.com/integer-constraint-programming)), since our production rates are decimals, while some of our constraints are going to be integers.

 For instance, restricting production to just _one_ plant is going to require us to implement _either/or_ logic, which goes slightly beyond plain vanilla toy examples.

 To make things more interesting, and to highlight a couple of cool things about JuMP, we'll implement this problem in two approaches:

 - Using **standard notation** and explicit variables - we'll call this the **_Direct_** method, since it most resembles what you see on the page.
-(One one of the advantages of JuMP is that you can the Julia code almost exactly as written in the mathematical notation!)
+(One one of the advantages of JuMP is that you can write the Julia code almost exactly as written in the mathematical notation!)

 - Using **Matrix Notation** - this isn't always how these kinds of problems are presented but it's good to know how to do this, since it makes for a much more scalable and compact implementation.